mulesoft-assets/template-sfdc2sfdc-contact-aggregation/README.md

 Once your app is all set and started, supposing you choose as domain name `SFDC2SFDCContactAggregation` to trigger the use case you just need to hit `http://SFDC2SFDCContactAggregation.cloudhub.io/synccontacts` and report will be sent to the emails configured.

-### Deploying your Kick on CloudHub <a name="deployingyourkickoncloudhub"/>
+### Deploying your Template on CloudHub <a name="deployingyourtemplateoncloudhub"/>
-Mule Studio provides you with really easy way to deploy your Kick directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)
+Mule Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)

 ## Running on premise <a name="runonopremise"/>